jMotif/GI/README.md

 ------------
 The both implemented GI algorithms, Sequitur and RePair, demonstrate a somewhat similar performance with minor differnces.
 Specifically:
  -   Sequitur implementation is slower than RePair
- -   Sequitur tends to produce more rules
- -   Sequitur rules are less frequent than RePair
+ -   Sequitur tends to produce more rules, but Sequitur rules are less frequent than RePair rules
  -   Sequitur rule-corresponding subsequences vary in length more
- -   Sequitur usually covers more points than RePair
+ -   Sequitur rules usually cover more points than RePair
- -   Sequitur coverage however is lower than that of RePair
+ -   Sequitur rule coverage depth is lower than that of RePair

 All these may affect the performance of the upstream time series analysis algorithms such as SAX-VSM-G, Grammarviz, and RRA.
 Here is the table with some numbers collected by running Sequitur and RePair using sliding window of size 150, PAA 6, and the alphabet 4.
 I used the EXACT numerosity reduction in these runs.